Updated January 2017

 Manuscripts should be written in clear and concise scientific English, and American spelling should be used throughout (see below).
 It is the responsibility of authors to ensure the quality of the language in submitted manuscripts.
 Note that command of colloquial English is not sufficient and this is not the same as scientific medical English for which professional services may be needed (see example here).

 The text of your article must be prepared using a word processing program and saved as a .doc, .rtf, or .ps file (no pdf files please).
 The text should use 1.5 spacing with generous margins.
 Times New Roman in 12 pt size is the preferred font style.
-Smaller spacing and font may be used for the reference list, within tables and figures, but the font style should match that of the text.
+Smaller spacing and font may be used for the reference list, and within tables and figures.

-Note that “e” and “o” is used instead of “ae” or “oe” (gynecology instead of gynaecology, cesarean instead of caesarean, anemia instead of anaemia, hematology instead of haematology, fetus instead of foetus, and estrogen instead of oestrogen).
+Note that “e” and “o” is used instead of “ae” or “oe” (gynecology instead of gynaecology, cesarean instead of caesarean, anemia instead of anaemia, hematology instead of haematology, hemorrhage instead of haemorrhage, fetus instead of foetus, and estrogen instead of oestrogen).

 Numbers one to nine that are free-standing in the text should be spelt out; for 10 or more people, objects, days, months etc. use Arabic numerals.